-The String of Bananas succulents makes a perfect hanging houseplant that can be either trained to trail upwards with the help of a moss pole or trellis or can be simply left hanging.
+The String of Bananas succulents of the Curio genus makes a perfect hanging houseplant that can be either trained to trail upwards with the help of a moss pole or trellis or can be simply left hanging.
 It is a low-maintenance succulent that needs little to no attention which makes it a great plant for new gardeners.
 String of Bananas or Senecio radicans is a hanging succulent variety native to South Africa, as they belong to the Asteraceae family.
 It has slightly thicker stems than the String of Pearls succulent which makes it stronger and hardier than the latter.

 Read on to find out what it takes to care for this low-maintenance succulent.